How to File for Office

 be a resident of Minnesota not less than one year and of this district for six months on the day of the general or special election.County Sheriff:

 Where to file to be on the ballot

-In the 2014 State Election, Minneapolis Elections & Voter Services is only handling candidate filings for the Minneapolis School Board.
+Minneapolis Elections & Voter Services only handles candidate filings for municipal elections and the Minneapolis School Board.
 The City of Minneapolis has a contract with Minneapolis Special School District #1 to administer elections on their behalf.

-Candidates for Minneapolis School board director can file to be on the ballot at:
+Candidates for municipal offices or for Minneapolis School board director can file to be on the ballot during designated filing periods at: